-Thus, the low-cost, open-source Instrumented Hand shown in Fig. 1 is proposed as a standard solution for designers of wearable hand devices to validate ROM as well as joint torque performance.
+Thus, the low-cost, open-source Instrumented Hand shown in Fig. 1 is proposed as a standard solution for designers of wearable hand devices to compare ROM and torque control between various devices and actuation methods.
 With instrumented joints and reasonably accurate thumb joint motion, the Instrumented Hand has the potential to replace expensive motion capture and provide known interaction forces for wearable devices, moving a step towards a standard, open-sourced mannequin with reasonably accurate thumb motion that can easily enable comparisons across projects and inspire better device design.

-This manuscript introduces the design of the Instrumented Hand testbed as well as its mechanical properties and instrumentation.
+This manuscript introduces the design and manufacturing of the Instrumented Hand testbed as well as its mechanical properties and instrumentation.
 A case study demonstrating the performance of the mannequin with a soft device is also presented.
 The results of this case study and the discussion of the future improvements conclude the manuscript.